Variable binding and substitution for (nameless) dummies: Strength-based interpretation of the binding conditions

 \section{Strength-based interpretation of the binding conditions}

-In the previous section, we have compared the category $S\DBAlg$ of models of a binding signature in De Bruijn monads with the standard category of $Φ_S$-monoids~\cite{fiore:presheaf}.
-In this section, we establish a different kind of link, by showing that, for any binding signature $S$, both categories $S\DBAlg$ and $Φ_S\Mon$ are instances of a common categorical construction.
-We have seen that the standard category $Φ_S\Mon$ is constructed from the pointed strong endofunctor $Φ_S$, so we would like a similar construction of $S\DBAlg$.
-However, pointed strong endofunctors live on monoidal categories~\cite{fiore:presheaf,DBLP:conf/lics/Fiore08}, while we have seen in Corollary~\ref{cor:skew} that $ℕ$ and the tensor product only equip $𝐒𝐞𝐭$ with skew monoidal structure.
-In order to bridge this gap, we resort to a generalisation of pointed strengths to skew monoidal categories proposed by Borthelle et al.~\cite{BHL}.
+In the previous section, we have compared the category $S\DBAlg$ of models of a binding signature $S$ in De Bruijn monads with the usual category of $Φ_S$-monoids~\cite{fiore:presheaf}.
+In fact, the latter approach is much more general, in the sense that it does not only work for binding signatures but for so-called \alert{pointed strong} endofunctors~\cite{fiore:presheaf}, and in fact also for the more general \alert{structurally strong} endofunctors introduced by Borthelle et al.~\cite{BHL}.

+In this section, we show that De Bruijn algebras also generalise from binding signatures to structurally strong endofunctors, in the following sense.
+To any binding signature $S$, we associate such an endofunctor, say $Σ_S$, such that $Σ_S\Mon ≅ S\DBAlg$, where $Σ_S\Mon$ is as defined for any structurally strong endofunctor by Borthelle et al.

+This way we give a categorical status to binding signatures, as particular structurally strong endofunctors on $𝐒𝐞𝐭$. \begin{rem} We do not (yet) prove existence of an initial $Σ$-De Bruijn algebras for any larger class of endofunctors than those of the form $Σ_S$. \end{rem}

+\begin{rem} We resort to structurally strong endofunctors because pointed strong endofunctors live on monoidal categories~\cite{fiore:presheaf,DBLP:conf/lics/Fiore08}, while we have seen in Corollary~\ref{cor:skew} that our tensor product merely equips $𝐒𝐞𝐭$ with skew monoidal structure.
+(The very purpose of structurally strong endofunctors is to generalise pointed strong endofunctors to the skew monoidal case.)
+Following up on Remark~\ref{rem:BNNmonoid}, we could equivalently work with the monoidal category $[𝐁[ℕ,ℕ],𝐒𝐞𝐭]$, in which the machinery of pointed strong endofunctors applies. \end{rem}

-In summary, we show that any binding signature $S = (O,\ar)$ gives rise to a so-called \alert{structurally strong} endofunctor $Σ_S$ on $𝐒𝐞𝐭$ equipped with the skew monoidal structure of Corollary~\ref{cor:skew}.
-The corresponding category of models $Σ_S\Mon$, as defined by Borthelle et al.~\cite{BHL}, is isomorphic to $S\DBAlg$ -- in fact essentially equal, since the only difference lies in the difference between a family $(M^{|\ar(o)|} → M)_{o ∈ O}$ of operations and its cotupling $∑_{o ∈ O} M^{|\ar(o)|} → M$: one could easily adjust the presentation to get an exact match.
+\begin{rem} In fact, the isomorphism $Σ_S\Mon ≅ S\DBAlg$ is almost an equality, since the only difference lies in the difference between a family $(M^{|\ar(o)|} → M)_{o ∈ O}$ of operations and its cotupling $∑_{o ∈ O} M^{|\ar(o)|} → M$: one could easily adjust the presentation to get an exact match. \end{rem}